1 - Modular Homes are made up of sections, called modules

 Manufactured homes are sometimes called mobile homes and they are exactly that, mobile.
 Modular homes are built off-site in phases and the home or the sections are brought to the site to be permanently assembled and installed on a foundation as any regular home.
 The modular home, once assembled, is not designed to be moved as a manufactured home is.

-3 - Modular Homes are delivered pre-assembled, in sections, or flat packed
+3 - Modular Homes are delivered fully-assembled or in sections

-Modular homes can be delivered in 2 different ways.
-A variety of factors are in place to decide which is best for each particular situation and lot location.
+Modular homes can be delivered in a few different ways.
+In the industry, term modular home usually refers to a home that is fully pre-assembled.
+Based on the accessibility to the site, there are a variety of factors are in place to decide which is best for each particular situation and lot location.

-Pre-assembled - delivered in place from a truck or crane.
+Pre-assembled - Delivered in place from a truck or crane.
 The modular home is always built in sections in the factory.
 Once each section is finished, they can be assembled into the final product and delivered as a completed house.
-The house is transported whole to the site and placed on the waiting foundation.
+The house is transported whole to the site and placed on a foundation.
+Since Modular homes are pre-assembled, the size options are often limited due to the transportation constraints.
+Meaning, a home that is pre-made needs to adhere to the road width and height requirements for transportation.

 4 - Modular Homes are made in Factories and often placed with a Crane